 Should the trench bottom or sides be unsatisfactory, the Engineer may order an approved geotextile be placed prior to placing the foundation metal and during backfilling.
-Geotextiles shall be installed as specified by AS/NZS 2566.2 "Buried flexible pipelines - Installation".
+Geotextiles shall be in accordance with TNZ F/7.
+Geotextiles shall have a minimum overlap of 300 mm up to DN375 and allowable bearing pressure greater than 50kPa or as shown in the Drawings.